 With these enhanced capacities, local governments will be able to better implement migration and sustainable development planning, in coordination with the national government.
 The Programme’s technical assistance, through tools and guidance on coordination and implementing migration policies at the local level, will ensure that both the national and local governments are able to coordinate on policymaking and planning.
 For example, by developing Action Plans and monitoring and evaluation frameworks for both local and national policies and programmes, the governments will ensure that their efforts are coherent and aligned to maximize progress towards sustainable development.

 Ecuador’s migration and sustainable development successes are showcased both within the Programme and in regional and global fora.
 It has presented its diaspora and private sector mapping findings in internal Programme webinars, sharing knowledge and learning from the 10 other Programme countries.
-Ecuador is also engaged in and promoted the Quito Process on the mobility of Venezuelan citizens and recently presented its experiences in a VNR Lab, organized by the UN Network on Migration during the 2021 High-Level Political Forum on the 2030 Agenda.
+Ecuador is also engaged in and promoted the Quito Process on the mobility of Venezuelan citizens and recently presented its experiences in a VNR Lab during the 2021 High-Level Political Forum on the 2030 Agenda.

 For more information, contact: